 Physical attributes include a multimedia computer lab, an Education Resource Center, two west-wing conference rooms, an audio listening lab, four small group study rooms, and a study lounge where food is allowed.
-The library is home to the Faculty Gallery and hosts portraits of the Board of Directors.
 The second floor also boasts scenic views of the Temple Terrace golf course.

 Reference and circulating books, classified by the Dewey Decimal system, are housed downstairs along with religious and current periodicals which are shelved alphabetically.
 Back issues of periodicals and periodical indexes are located in the stacks upstairs.
 Special Collections, primarily relating to Restoration History from the library of Earl E. Robertson, has grown to over 3,600 volumes.
 The Archives room contains materials that chronicle the college's history.
 Access to the Archives and Special Collections may be granted upon request, though no materials may be taken out of the library.
-The overall library collection exceeds 140,000 volumes, including approximately 300 current periodical subscriptions and over 22,000 volumes of periodical back issues.
+The overall library collection exceeds 140,000 volumes, including approximately 100 current periodical subscriptions and over 22,000 volumes of periodical back issues.
 The library provides access to thousands of online serials, e-books, and other resources through subscription databases.
 Wireless Internet access and twelve computer workstations are available within the library to all students on the Florida College network.